Concept

 Spiritual knowledge — knowing through encounter, not reasoning

-Gnosis in the Philokalia does not carry the Gnostic connotations the word has acquired in some Western discussions.
-It refers to the direct, experiential knowledge that comes through the intellect (nous) rather than through the discursive reason (dianoia).
-It is knowledge that arises from contemplation and spiritual perception — knowing God not through reasoning about God but through direct encounter.
+Gnosis in the Philokalia carries none of the problematic connotations of Gnosticism.
+It refers to the direct, experiential knowledge that comes through the nous rather than through discursive reason — knowing God not through reasoning about God but through direct encounter.